anders-wartoft/LogGenerator/README.md

 Example: Send data from a file, add a header with a counter and some text around the counter, so we can identify that on the server side.
 First, send to cmd, so we can see that the counter is working:

-`java -jar LogGenerator-with-dependencies.jar -i file -fn src/test/data/log-with-time.log -he "<{counter:test:1}>" -o cmd`
+`java -jar LogGenerator-with-dependencies.jar -i file -ifn src/test/data/log-with-time.log -he "<{counter:test:1}>" -o cmd`

 We should se some events starting with <1>, <2> etc. Since we'd like to be able to see if the Gap Detection is working, set the initial value to, e.g., 42.